jneidel/htw-internet.org-entwicklung/why-notes.md

   - Airtel does differential pricing for Skype/Whatsapp to allow voice based services, public criticism, TRAI had not strict rules on net neutraility to do something about it
 - [Feb 2015]
-  - Facebook partners with Reliance, Internet.org launched in India (partially)
+  - Facebook partners with Reliance, Internet.org formally launched in India
   - Airtel Zero (simliar concept), aggressive criticism, stopped service
   - Internet.org becomes target, indian startups withdraw from the service
 - [Apr 2015]